Jeffrey Bryan: Federal judicial service

-On June 23, 2023, Bryan was mentioned as a potential nominee being vetted by the FBI for a vacancy on the United States District Court for the District of Minnesota.
-On July 27, 2023, President Joe Biden nominated Bryan to serve as a United States district judge of the United States District Court for the District of Minnesota.
-President Biden nominated Bryan to the seat being vacated by Judge John R. Tunheim, who announced his intent to assume senior status upon confirmation of a successor.
-On September 6, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
-On September 28, 2023, his nomination was reported out of committee by a 13–8 vote.
-On November 27, 2023, the United States Senate invoked cloture on his nomination by a 47–42 vote.
-On November 28, 2023, his nomination was confirmed by a 49–46 vote.
-He received his judicial commission on November 30, 2023.
-He was sworn in on December 1, 2023.
-He became the first Latino federal judge in Minnesota.
+On June 23, 2023, Bryan was mentioned as a potential nominee the FBI was vetting for a vacancy on the United States District Court for the District of Minnesota.
+On July 27, President Joe Biden nominated Bryan to serve as a United States district judge of the United States District Court for the District of Minnesota.
+Biden nominated Bryan to the seat being vacated by Judge John R. Tunheim, who announced his intent to assume senior status upon confirmation of a successor.
+On September 6, a hearing on his nomination was held before the Senate Judiciary Committee.
+On September 28, his nomination was reported out of committee by a 13–8 vote.
+On November 27, the United States Senate invoked cloture on his nomination by a 47–42 vote.
+On November 28, his nomination was confirmed by a 49–46 vote.
+He received his judicial commission on November 30 and was sworn in on December 1.
+He is the first Latino federal judge in Minnesota.

 Personal life

-Bryan married Liz Kramer on November 16, 2002, after meeting each other at Yale University.
+Bryan married Liz Kramer on November 16, 2002.
+They met at Yale University.
 As of 2023, Kramer served as Solicitor General in Minnesota Attorney General Keith Ellison's office.
 Kramer is co-founder of the appeals self-help clinic at the Minnesota Judicial Center and in 2016 was named Minnesota Lawyer's Attorney of the Year.

 As of 2013, Bryan was a member of the Minnesota Hispanic Bar Association.
 He previously served on the Macalester-Groveland Community Council and chaired the Minnesota Minority Recruiting Conference Committee for Twin Cities Diversity in Practice.
-He also serves on the Minnesota Task Force on Missing and Murdered Indigenous Women, the Minnesota Supreme Court Rules of Evidence Advisory Committee, and on the board of various community organizations, including the Minnesota Urban Debate League, Twin Cities Habitat for Humanity.
+He also serves on the Minnesota Task Force on Missing and Murdered Indigenous Women, the Minnesota Supreme Court Rules of Evidence Advisory Committee, and on the board of various community organizations, including the Minnesota Urban Debate League and Twin Cities Habitat for Humanity.